Infertility occurs when you’re not able to become pregnant after

-- At the uterus, it must push its
+- At the uterus, the fertilized egg must push its

-If there is a problem with any of these
+Infertility can occur if there’s a problem with any of these

 Infertility in Women

-Other causes include:
+Other causes of infertility in women include:

 can keep fertilized eggs from implanting properly in the uterine lining

-- scar tissue after surgery
+- scar tissue inside the uterus from

 - early menopause